Case Study: Implementing a Microsoft 365 Cloud Office Environment / Chuou-Densetsu Inc.

 Q: Finally, could you please help promote THT to those reading this article?

-We look forward to their continued support.
+We look forward to their continued support and partnership.